 For More Information

-Please visit our Office of Student Services in Zook 207.
-Our preadmission advisers are friendly, helpful, and knowledgeable about the University and all of our College of Education programs.
+Please visit the Office of Student Services in Zook 207.
+Our preadmission advisers are friendly, helpful, and knowledgeable about the University and all College of Education programs.

 - Admission to Teacher Licensure programs